Hours of operation:

 SHU has a school physician that provides medical coverage and standing orders to the nursing staff.
 Emergency care is arranged at a local hospital when needed.
 Students may be sent home if deemed necessary by the nurse.
 It is the responsibility of the student’s family to pick up their sick child and take them home.

 Students suspected or diagnosed with having an infectious or communicable disease may be excluded from school until treated; a doctor’s note may be required to return to school.
-If a student has a fever, they should not return to school until it is normal for 24 hours without the use of fever-reducing medications.
+If student has a fever, vomiting or diarrhea, they should not return to school until there has been no fever, vomiting or diarrhea for 24 hours, without the use of medications.
 While SHU nurses may initially care for student’s illnesses and/or injuries at school, the final health care responsibility remains with the family and their doctor.
 After hospital/ doctor/clinic visit, students must come to SHU FIRST to be cleared to return to school.

 The Authorization for Medical Treatment form must be filled out and submitted at the beginning of each school year.
 On that form please provide Current medical insurance information.
 Parents are responsible for all students’ medical bills.